dmathijs/c-7.0-in-a-nutshell/chapters/chapter 3/notes.md

 ### Reimplementing an interface in a subclass.

 If a baseclasses' implementation is not marked virtual or abstract, the subclass can still override behaviour by re-implementing the same interface.
-Thsi is called **'reimplementation hijacking'**
+This is called **'reimplementation hijacking'**

 ### Alternatives to interface reimplementation